Internet-Draft CoAP pubsub December 2024

 A publisher MAY delete a topic by making a CoAP DELETE request on the topic-data URI.

-When a topic-data resource is deleted, the broker SHOULD also delete the topic-data parameter in the topic resource, unsubscribe all subscribers by removing them from the list of observers and return a final 4.04 (Not Found) response as per Section 3.2 of [RFC7641].
+When a topic-data resource is deleted, the broker MUST also delete the topic-data parameter in the topic resource, unsubscribe all subscribers by removing them from the list of observers and return a final 4.04 (Not Found) response as per Section 3.2 of [RFC7641].
 The topic is then set back to the half created state as per Section 3.1.

 Request: